History of the Han dynasty: Coalition against Dong Zhuo

 Yuan Shao, once he left the capital, led a coalition of commanders, former officials, and soldiers of fortune to challenge Dong Zhuo.
 No longer viewing Luoyang as a safehaven, Dong burned the city to the ground and forced the imperial court to resettle at Chang'an in May 191 CE.
 In a conspiracy headed by the Minister over the Masses, Wang Yun (d.
 192 CE), Dong was killed by his adopted son Lü Bu (d.
 198 CE).
 Dong's subordinates then killed Wang and forced Lü to flee, throwing Chang'an into chaos.

 Emperor Xian fled Chang'an in 195 CE and returned to Luoyang by August 196 CE.
 Meanwhile, the empire was being carved into eight spheres of influence, each ruled by powerful commanders or officials: in the northeast there was Yuan Shao and Cao Cao (155–220 CE); south of them was Yuan Shu, located just southeast of the capital; south of this was Liu Biao (d.
 208 CE) in Jing; Sun Ce (d.
 200 CE) controlled the southeast; in the southwest there was Liu Zhang (d.
 219 CE) and Zhang Lu (d.
-216 CE) located just north of him in Hanzhong; the southern Liang Province was inhabited by the Qiang people and various rebel groups.
-Although prognostication fueled speculation over the dynasty's fate, these warlords still claimed loyalty to Han, since the emperor was still at the pinnacle of a cosmic-religious system which ensured his political survival.
+216 CE) located just north of him in Hanzhong; the southern part of Liang Province was inhabited by the Qiang people and various rebel groups.
+Although prognostication fuelled speculation over the dynasty's fate, these warlords still claimed loyalty to Han, since the emperor was still at the pinnacle of a cosmic-religious system which ensured his political survival.